Hbretonniere/question_de_perspective/README.md

 `ipython pixel_art.py`

 It will create a a blanck pixel art canvas, along with a color palette.
-You can now click on the color palette, and the paint it in the canvas !
+You can now click on the color palette, and then paint it in the canvas !
 When you're happy with your masterpiece, you can right click (or ctrl click) to save it !

 (to do : make the size of the canvas customisable, add more colors, add a possibility to launch the perpsective program directly from the pixel art)